ReitanSora/golden_automation/README.md

 # 📝 Project README

+## 👥 Collaborators

+- **Stiven Pilca** 🌟

+  - Contributed to the creation of the project's structure and code organization.
+  - Established validation procedures to ensure data quality.
+  - Implemented the API for obtaining geographic coordinates.
+  - Developed automation for downloading and uploading Excel files in SharePoint, optimizing the workflow.
+  - Actively involved in coding and implementing the application's logic and flow.

+- **Mario Filian** 🚀

+  - Collaborated on the development of the API for obtaining geographic coordinates.
+  - Implemented scripts in Excel to facilitate data management and improve efficiency.
+  - Created necessary documentation, including detailed reports on the project's functionalities.
+  - Provided valuable ideas and support throughout the development process.

+- **Ricardo Valle** 📊

+  - Integrated OpenAI solutions to enhance the application's functionality.
+  - Established validation procedures to ensure data quality.
+  - Designed and executed unit tests to guarantee proper code functioning.
+  - Developed a RESTful GET service for communication between the frontend and backend.
+  - Created flowcharts to visualize the project's logic and improve process understanding.

+All team members collaborated closely, contributing their expertise to achieve a cohesive and successful project.

 ## ⚙️ Environment Variables

 Define the following environment variables in your `.env` file to configure the project: